 We have helped more than 100 families on Domestic Homicide Reviews.
 It is a myth that all families want to lay blame.
 The best reviews are ones in which families have very good status and all professionals are freed up to concede their own weaknesses and frustrations.
 We should use that honesty not to blame but to develop a safer future.
 There is a big responsibility on leaders to facilitate this environment.

 Frank Mullane is a Home Office appointed reader of Domestic Homicide Reviews and a Home Office accredited Chair.
-He sits on the national panel that quality assures all reviews.
 The comments above are made in his capacity as CEO of AAFDA.

 Family & Friends Peer Support

 If you are a family using our service or would like to use our service, join us at regular on-line peer support sessions.

 Join AAFDA for a webinar session focused on reviewing domestic abuse related suicide and unexplained deaths.

 Amazing, driven excellence service, working wholeheartedly around the clock to support bereaved families.

 As Domestic Homicide Review Chair and Report Author we have worked alongside AAFDA on a number of reviews.
 The support that they provide to families is exemplary.
 They understand domestic abuse and the very specific issues that arise from domestic homicides.
 Their specialist advice leads to better family engagement.
 They provide practical help and support to those left behind that can assist in them beginning to move forward with their lives.
 Quite simply, Reviews are always better with AAFDA involvement.
 We cannot recommend them highly enough.